genner-lab/Molecular-Lab-Protocols/tilapia-qpcr-assays.md

 ### Setting the thermocycling conditions

 1. On the Welcome page, select "Create a new experiment" and name it with the date and any additional details
-2. On the Edit Protocol page, now set up cycling conditions as follows for the Chai Bio Sahara Master Mix (these conditions may not apply to other master mixes or assays).
+2. On the Edit Protocol tab, now set up cycling conditions as follows for the Chai Bio Sahara Master Mix (these conditions may not apply to other master mixes or assays).

 | PCR Step | Time | Temperature | Number cycles |
 | :--- | :--- | :--- | :--- |